Hundred Fruit Farm Buyer's Club

 Buyer's club members will be able to buy an assortment of vegetables, herbs, mushrooms, fruits, and pastured eggs.
-We will have lots of vegetables and herbs, but each year we will have more kinds of fruits available and in larger amounts.
-We should have lots of strawberries and raspberries in 2020!
+We will have lots of vegetables and herbs, but each year we will have less vegetables and more kinds of fruits available and in larger amounts.
+We should have lots and lots of strawberries in 2021!

 Earlier in the season will include more greens and root vegetables and as the season progresses, more things will become available and some things will go out of season.
 (No matter how much we'd like to, we can't grow tomatoes and eggplants in May and spinach in the middle of summer!)
 But here's a sample list of some of the produce that will be probably available at some point during the season:

-leafy greens: chard, spinach, lettuce, mustard greens, kale, collards, pea shoots, perilla, broccoli rabe, broccoli, fennel
+leafy greens: chard, spinach, lettuce, mustard greens, kale, collards, pea shoots, perilla

 root vegetables: radishes, turnips, beets, carrots, potatoes, sweet potatoes